 Wildroot Botanicals is located on five acres of forested and medicinally cultivated land in the traditional territories of the Coast Salish, including the Stillaguamish and Nuwhaha, approximately nine miles south of Bellingham, WA in the Chuckanut Mountains.

 We are a school of herbal studies, which features both local and top-notch herbalists from across the USA and abroad.

 We are makers of wildcrafted and carefully grown and harvested herbal medicines.
 Our medicines include hydrosols, essential oils, teas, syrups, lotions, tinctures, and more.
 The Re-wilding Project is our monthly offering of wildcrafted and locally grown medicines to connect people with the land and focuses on mental wellness and nourishment.

-Wildroot Botanicals also provides herbal consultations for individuals who are interested in improving their health and well-being through herbal medicine.
+Wildroot Botanicals also provides birth doula services and herbal consultations for individuals who are interested in improving their health and well-being through herbal medicine.

 We focus on bioregional herbalism, land stewardship and fostering a personal connection with the plants and the medicines made from them.

 Leslie Lekos is the founder and director of Wildroot Botanicals and has been teaching the immersion and clinical programs for the past 7 years.
 She has an active botanical business and is known in her region for distilling hydrosols and is sought nationally to teach at conferences and for consultations.
 Her medicines have reached folks locally and across the world.
 Leslie is a skilled medicine maker, who has over 200 hand crafted medicines in her apothecary to assist clients.